-Any student or employee who feels that he/she has been subjected to discrimination, harassment or assault at the Wilshire Blvd. campus should report the incident(s) to Lorraine Bauchiero, Title IX Coordinator, located in the library on the first floor of the ATC LA campus.
-Telephone: 213-235-1845 Ext.
-1846; email: titleIXcoordinator@atcla.edu.
-Students at the La Cienega branch should report to Victor Ponce, Title IX Coordinator, telephone 424-203-1725; email: victor.ponce@dvcla.edu.
-The Coordinator recommends appropriate action to the school administration and records the outcome of any action taken, or reasons for rejecting the complaint, and maintains a record of complaints, action recommended, and resolution of the conflict.
-All information given is confidential and can only be accessed by persons with a need to know, or by government order.
+Any student or employee who feels that he/she has been subjected to discrimination, harassment or assault at the Wilshire Blvd. campus should report the incident(s) to Alex Medina, Title IX Coordinator, located in the second floor of the DVC LA campus.
+Telephone: (213) 353-1858; email: titleIXcoordinator@atcla.edu.
+Students at the La Cienega branch should report to, Title IX Coordinator, Alex Medina telephone (310) 530-3501 or; email: alex.medina@dvcla.edu or <a href="mailto:alex.medina@dvcla.edu or alex.medina@dvcla.edu or <a href="mailto:a